wp-plugins/wordpress-bootstrap-css/readme.txt

 = TODO =
 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.
-* Allow user to toggle include method for libraries.

 = 2.3.1-2 =
 * ADDED: The option to enqueue the CSS styles using the WordPress styles enqueue option.
 There's no guarantee that this will add the files so that they're first CSS, so not recommended.
 * CHANGED: Vastly simplified the logic for CSS files being included so it's a little easier to maintain.
 * CHANGED: references to Worpit are now iControlWP.
+* FIX: Using use the plugin's original method to include the CSS will only ever make the necessary code replacement on the head element once. (http://wordpress.org/support/topic/css-added-outside-the-head)
+* UPDATED: Normalize to version 2.1.1
+* CHANGED: Yahoo!
+Reset to version 3.10.0.

 = 2.3.1-1 =
-* FIX: CDNJS changed their path for their Bootstrap Javscript files since versin 2.3.0 so the code now reflects this.
+* FIX: CDNJS changed their path for their Bootstrap Javscript files since version 2.3.0 so the code now reflects this.

 = 2.3.1.b =
 * UPDATED: LESS PHP to version 0.3.9 for full compatibility with Twitter Bootstrap 2.3